rumkin/error3/readme.md

 // ... other errors

 // Throwing
-throw new NotFound({filepath: '/some-file'});
+throw new NotFoundErr({filepath: '/some-file'});
-// > "NotFound: File or directory "/some-file" not found"
+// > "NotFoundErr: File or directory "/some-file" not found"
 ```

 ### TypeScript